dondutra/dotfiles/README.md

 ## Get the repository

-Pick a folder (your home is fine), then clone and enter the repo:
+Pick a folder (I'll assume you put it in your home), then clone and enter the repo:

 ```bash
 cd ~